blambeau/noe/README.md

 Providing magic is great if there is a user-centric way (in contrast to a developer one) of understanding and controlling the magic and underlying assumptions.

-As an example, the default ruby template comes with magic: you can create a project and immediately invoke 'rake test', 'rake yard', ... and not investigating further.
-You can also have a look at the _tasks_ folder to understand and control the tasks that your project will use...
-In fact, you **must**
+As an example, the default ruby template comes with some magic: you can create a project and immediately invoke 'rake test', 'rake yard', ... and not investigating further.
+You can also have a look at the _tasks_ folder to understand and control the rake tasks that your project will use...
+In fact, you **must** investigate: the generated product is yours, not mine and YOU have to master your build chain!
-investigate: the generated product is yours, not mine and YOU have to master your build chain!
+At the end, if you don't agree with the skeleton you use, you can simply start yours by updating an existing one!

 ## About templates